 - Because of its cooling effects, the mind, and body become calm and cod.

 - Melon is a good diuretic because it contains potassium.
 It can be used for treating urinary stones scanty urination, metabolic acidosis, etc. But it is not of much use in kidney failure with severe Uramia.

 - Some Unani Hakeems treat mental disorders (insanity, hysteria, insomnia, etc) with watermelon.

 - The ripe fruit is cut into two halves and the pulp is scooped out, to make it hollow.
 It is then put as a cap on the shaved head of the patient for three hours and replaced with another one.
 The process is repeated three to four times a day for four days.

 - The rind of the fruit is used in cooking by Chinese.
 The fruit can be made into pickles or preserved in syrup.
 In cardiovascular and renal disorders associated with sodium and water retention.
 But as said earlier, watermelon does not help much in kidney failure.

 - The seeds are quite nutritious.
 The seeds contain 20-40% edible oil & about 30% protein.
 They are cooling, soothing, diuretic, and vermifuge.
-In Africa the seeds are dried and eaten raw, is an important supplement to the diet.
-The seeds are sometimes ground into flour or the oil extracted from them are used in cooking.
+In Africa, the seeds are dried and eaten raw, which is an important supplement to the diet.
+The seeds are sometimes ground into flour or the oil extracted from them is used in cooking.